-Assessment Weight Notes Quizzes 10% Only the best 5 of the 6 quizzes count Test~1 20% 7:00 - 8:30 p.m.
-Friday October 14 Test~2 20% 7:00 - 8:30 p.m.
-Friday November 11 Final Exam 40% Scheduled by the Registrar $Bonus^$ 10% The best of the three tests gets additional weight
+Assessment Weight Notes Quizzes 10% (total) Only the best 5 of the 6 quizzes count Term Test 1 20% Covers Chapter 1.
+Friday Oct.
+13 7-8:30pm Term Test 2 20% Covers Chapter 1, Friday Nov.
+10 7-8:30pm Final Exam 40% Cumulative.
+The date will be published by the registrar.
+Bonus 10% The best of the three tests gets additional weight

 Students will be assessed on the basis of online quizzes, two term tests, and a final exam.
 The quizzes are completed in OWL.
 See the Quiz Schedule and Quiz Information posted on the Course Information page on the course site in OWL.
 The 2 Term Tests are each 90 minutes in length.
 Test 1 will cover Chapter 1 of the textbook, while Test 2 will cover (only) Chapter 2 (but Chapter 1 material comes up in the context of Chapter 2).
-The days and times (EDT) of the tests are currently scheduled as follows: